maxmind/MaxMind-DB-Reader-java/README.md

 The MaxMind DB format is an open format for quickly mapping IP addresses to records.
-The [specification](https://github.com/maxmind/MaxMind-DB/blob/master/MaxMind-DB-spec.md) is available as part of our
+The [specification](https://github.com/maxmind/MaxMind-DB/blob/master/MaxMind-DB-spec.md) is available, as is our
 [Perl writer](https://github.com/maxmind/MaxMind-DB-Writer-perl) for the format.